zzz0527/SPC-UQ/README.md

 ## Installation

 We recommend using [conda](https://docs.conda.io/en/latest/) to manage dependencies.
-All required packages and versions are specified in `environment.yml`.
+All required packages and versions except Multimodal_Classification are specified in `environment.yml`.

 ### Step 1: Clone the repository
 ```bash